Maxprofs/Simlyn/README.md

         - `private string iotHubUri = "<Your IoT Hub Uri>";` on line 33
         - `private string deviceKey = "<Your Device Key>";` on line 34
         - `deviceClient = DeviceClient.Create(iotHubUri, new DeviceAuthenticationWithRegistrySymmetricKey("<Your Device Name>", deviceKey), TransportType.Mqtt);` on line 39
-    - Connect Visual Studio to your remote Raspberry device by following [this](https://docs.microsoft.com/en-us/windows/iot-core/develop-your-app/appdeployment) tutorial
+    - Connect Visual Studio to your remote Raspberry device.
+[This](https://docs.microsoft.com/en-us/windows/iot-core/develop-your-app/appdeployment) tutorial shows the basic steps
     - Build the Visual Studio solution (Ctrl + Shift + B).
-This could take a while as VS downloads and installs all NuGet packages used in the project
+This could take a while as VS downloads and installs the NuGet packages used in the project
     - Deploy the app to the remote device (you can publish it as well).
-As we are running the sample on a Raspberry Pi 3, make sure that you selected the target platform “ARM”.
+As we are running the sample on a Raspberry, make sure you select "ARM" as your target platform
-    - You should now see some output in the console.
-You can verify the streaming by switching to the IoT Hub in the Azure portal.
+    - You will see some debugging output in the console.
+You can verify the data ingress by switching to the IoT Hub in the Azure portal

 3. Configure and Publish the Web API